microsoft/fast/packages/react/fast-components-react-base/src/data-grid/README.md

 ]
 ```

 What data is displayed in each row is controlled by the component's  `columnDefinitions` prop which consists of an array of columnDefinition objects - one for each column of data to be displayed.
 A `columdefinition` requires authors to specify a `columnDataKey` which identifies the particular field in the datarow to be displayed in the column, a `title` which describes what goes in the fixed column header cell, and a `columnWidth` which is string that sets the width of the column as for a css grid column (i.e. "50px", "1fr", "20%", etc...).
 The order in which columns appear is determined by the order of the `columnDefinitions` in the array.
+If `columnDefinitions` are not provided the component will infer uniform width columns from the properties in the row data.

 In order to display the simple data set described previously the `columnDefinitions` could look like this: